mmiv-center/LesionProject/README.md

 ## Identifying Lesions

-Assume we have example data in OFAMS00001/ples_lpa_mrFLAIR.nii which is floating point with some probability values per voxel.
+Assume we have example data in OFAMS00001/ples_lpa_mrFLAIR.nii which is floating point with some probability value per voxel.
 The value 0 represents the background.
 Values larger than 0 represent voxel that are part of a lesion.

 The call
 ```